-- Power, vigor, and competence of customers – are there few of them or a lot and how demanding are they?
+- Power, vigor, and competence of customers – are there a few of them or a lot and how demanding are they?

 - Power, vigor, and competence of potential competitors – what about those who are not competing today but might come in if the circumstances change?

 - The possibility of substitution – can some other product/service substitute for your product/service.
-This is most deadly.
+This is the most deadly.

 - Power, vigor, and competence of complementors – some products work well with other products.
 For example, cars need gasoline.

-A sudden change in magnitude of these forces by an order makes it 10X force.
+A sudden change in the magnitude of these forces by an order makes it 10X force.
 A 10X force makes a company go through an inflection point, either the business reaches new heights, or it declines.

 The morphing of the computer industry

 Till 1980, the computer industry was split along verticals competitors.
 They built chips, OS, as well as the application software.
 After an inflection point, competition became more along horizontal lines.
 Companies were competing solely on either the chips, OS or the application software while maintaining compatibility with other players.
 Compaq, Dell, and Novell became the players who understood the new battle.
 IBM launched OS/2 which was meant to work with other PC manufacturers.
-Its name rhymed with IBM’s PS/2 and the fact that IBM was competing with these manufacturers in PC business produced a lot of friction for IBM to market OS/2.
+Its name rhymed with IBM’s PS/2 and the fact that IBM was competing with these manufacturers in the PC business produced a lot of friction for IBM to market OS/2.

 - Don’t differentiate without a difference